 Reciprocity as used in other disciplines has been found to play a major role in childcare.
 It enables maternal caregivers, especially new mothers, to tap into the knowledge and experiences of their mothers in child caring while offering another opportunity for the growing aged population in Ghana to be cared for in an urban setting.
-Similarly, the engagement of other relative and non-relative members to support childcare at the household level is freeing working mothers to return to work and access to helping hands in childcare even in households where children have started schooling.
+Similarly, the engagement of other relative and non-relative members to support childcare at the household level is freeing working mothers to return to work and access childcare household level is freeing working mothers to return to work and access to helping hands in childcare even in households where children have started schooling.